Absalom16/journaling-app---backend/README.md

 ### Running the Server

-To start the server, run the following command:
+To start the server, start your mySQL server first and run the following command:

 ```bash
 node index.js